- An intoxicated guest is refused service.

 Many of your staff may have taken their Smart Serve training months – even years – ago.

-Organize once-a-year Smart Serve refresher course that uses components from the Smart Serve training to keep all your staff up-to-date on changes to legislation and ideas for ensuring safe service.
+Organize once-a-year Smart Serve refresher course that uses components from the Smart Serve training to keep all your staff up-to-date on changes to legislation and ideas for ensuring safe and responsible alcohol sales & service.

 A well-trained staff with a clear understanding of safe alcohol practices is the first and most important aspect of preventing intoxication and liability.
 That process starts on Day One.
 Here are some tips for conducting an effective orientation: